Code-Institute-Submissions/Jambrisak-Quiz-Application_JanResub/README.md

 ## Project
 ### Strategy/Scope
 A History Game Quiz Game is an entertainment app intended for users who wanna test their History knowledge.
-The quiz contains questions with various difficulty level, that encourages user to replay the game if he/she doesn't achieve maximum score in the first run.
+The game contains the same questions, hard questions that will even stomp a history teacher.
+The game is aimed for testing your knowledge of world history and hopefully teaching you something you did not know.

 The content is presented on a single page that interactively changes content depending on the users actions.
 The **primary goal** is to entertain the user during the game.
 The **secondary objective** is to improve the users knowledge about History.
 With this in mind,